 Once I had made the cards, I used coloured highlighters to mark groups with similar sounds, such as those that ended in N (KEN, SHIN, etc.)or that ended in a long sound like SHOU or KOU.
 It was basically a mass categorizing activity.

 I later made this exercise formal, undertaking a linguistics dissertation at Macquarie University in 2011 entitled Cracking the ON Yomi Code, as part of a Master of Japanese Translation.
-The topic of phonetic components still remains controversial.
+Today, the topic of phonetic components remains controversial among Japanese linguistics scholars.

 When I graduated, I put the study to one side, got on with my life as an elearning writer and Japanese translator, and started a family.
 I returned to the list afresh in 2018 and completed The Kanji Code, which lists 150 phonetic components and provides example kanji and words for each identified pattern.
 I hope this list will help other learners to remember kanji ON readings.

 *Epilogue: For those wondering if I eventually passed the whole JLPT Level 1 … after failing Level 1 the year after I took Level 3, I decided to set a more achievable goal and challenged for Level 2 the following year.
 This was in 2007, when the test was only held annually.
 I passed Level 2, and a couple of months later I returned to Sydney and started a full-time job as a translator at Fujitsu.
 At the same time I began a Master of Translation part-time.
 It took me 6 years to complete the Masters while also working full-time as a translator and elearning technical writer.
 I graduated with NAATI accreditation from Japanese to English.
 Some people say the NAATI exam is harder than the JLPT.
 I can’t confirm that, but I was basically all exam-ed out by that point.
-And, after a 5 year break from study, I’m now back at uni doing a Master of Research while tutoring at university and raising a young family.
+And, after a 5 year break from study, I’ve been lecturing at a Sydney university part-time while raising a young family.
 I wouldn’t rule out taking the JLPT N1 in future, but I have more than enough on my plate right now.